GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 - [“Content Translation” Bundle](https://gatographql.com/bundles/content-translation): Translate content using the Google Translate API
 - [“Public API” Bundle](https://gatographql.com/bundles/public-api): Make your public APIs powerful, fast and secure

-Browse all bundles and extensions in the [Gato GraphQL shop](https://shop.gatographql.com).
+Browse all bundles and extensions on the [Gato GraphQL website](https://gatographql.com/extensions).

 Do you need an integration with some WordPress plugin?
 [Let us know](https://github.com/GatoGraphQL/GatoGraphQLExtensions/discussions).